 Saucony Azura 2000

-For this project Montana and the Bodega design team researched, created, and installed from printed , and props inspired by a Y2K abandoned research bunker.
+For this project Montana and the Bodega design team researched, created, and installed this set containing original printed material, and props inspired by a Y2K abandoned research bunker.

 About the project: